Skip to main content

-August 16th, 2022
+August 16, 2022

-The Director of Talent & Culture
+The Director of Talent and Culture

 What it Takes: on any given day, it takes approximately 935 people with a wide array of skills and knowledge to make Big Sky Resort run.
 Together, these individuals form a complex, agile human machine that is constantly adjusting to changing conditions.
 This series chronicles “what it takes” to operate the resort through the eyes of some of these people.